royyandzakiy/cpp-modules-example/README.md

 ## Key Features

-- Modern C++23 module syntax
+- Modern C++ module syntax
 - Separation of module interfaces and implementations
 - CMake integration for module-aware builds
 - Standard library module usage

-This project serves as a reference implementation for C++23 module development with proper build system configuration.
+This project serves as a reference implementation for C++ module development with proper build system configuration.